 (b) This Agreement may not be assigned by Counterparty without the express prior written consent of Enron.
 This Agreement shall be binding upon each party and its successors and permitted assigns in accordance with its terms.

 (c) Although there is currently no charge for access to the Website or the use of the Website (other than any charges imposed in connection with any Transactions), Enron may impose such a charge effective 30 days after notice thereof is given to Counterparty.
-In addition, Counterparty shall be solely responsible for all costs associated with its accessing and utilizing the Website.
+In addition, Counterparty shall be solely responsible for all costs associated with its accessing and utilising the Website.

 (d) If any provision of this Agreement (or any portion thereof) shall be invalid, illegal or unenforceable, the validity, legality or enforceability of the remainder of this Agreement shall not in any way be affected or impaired thereby.